deepesh259nitk/ProductList/readMe.md

 1. use camel case for variable names
 2. use swifty way of function declaration
 3. all constants should be capitalised
 4. all optional should be safely unwrapped using if lets to avoid crashes.
 5. 3 Tier Architecture :
 1. API Services : responsible for API calls and parsing of json / raw data from open Product  API services.
 2. Data Manager : responsible for data manuputaion methods and loading stubbed data if required.
 3. Data Model : responsible for storing Product  data model.
 4. view :- responsbile for presentation of views
 5. view controller :- responsible for binding views and data models together.

+## Best Practices

+1. Don’t have bad variable names , use meaningful names.
+2. Don’t have long viewDidload methods , separate them into different methods ( you can use extract method in Xcode 9 )
+3. Use proper Access Specifiers for function and classes
+4. Delete all the print statements
+5. Use global string variables for cell identifiers etc
+6. Incorrect Naming conventions like capital for Class and Struct names
+7. All variable names should be camel case
+8. Use proper types for variables like age should be int, currency should be big int all in pennies. which will help for calculation and help in meaningful values
+9. Use SwiftLint for clean code / conventions and spacing.

 NSNotification is used for updated data models / views once API services returns back successful data.
 Singleton Objects for caching data

 ## Deployment